gotwarlost/istanbul/README.md

 * cobertura - produces a cobertura-coverage.xml file for easy Hudson integration
 * text-summary - produces a compact text summary of coverage, typically to console
 * text - produces a detailed text table with coverage for all files
+* teamcity - produces service messages to report code coverage to TeamCity

 Additional report formats may be plugged in at the library level.